yanheng0/SummerBuild-2026/README.md

 The count went down 27.6% in 2025, but the tactics got harder to catch.
 Scammers now use AI-generated voice notes, deepfake images, and spoofed government sender IDs.
 Static keyword filters and URL blacklists weren't built for any of that.

 The gap is modality.
 Existing tools can't read a screenshot of a fake PayNow transfer, can't listen to a cloned SPF officer's voice, and don't know that "safe account" transfers are a government impersonation red flag specific to Singapore.
-SPOT was built to fill that gap.
+FraudNot was built to fill that gap.

 ---

 ## How FraudNot Helps